 Cashiers don’t want to be sneezed on these days any more than you want them to sneeze on you.
 Those transparent plastic barriers you’re seeing in supermarkets and other stores are likely to stay up.

-Disney World and Hawaii may be out of reach for a while, as flying seems fraught with issues.
+Disney World and Hawaii may be out of favor for a little while longer, at least among some travelers.
 To quench our wanderlust, travelers are likely to rediscover local destinations, including day trips to nearby national and state parks.

-At a drive-in theater, moviegoers have always stayed socially distanced in the family car, with the exception of snack runs and bathroom breaks.
+At a drive-in theater, moviegoers have always stayed socially distanced from others in the family car, with the exception of snack runs and bathroom breaks.

 Even drive-ins have had to adjust.
-Some are adding online ticket and concession sales.
-But the old-fashioned drive-in just might continue to be one of Hollywood’s hottest destinations.
+Some have added online ticket and concession sales.
+But the old-fashioned drive-in just might continue to be one of the hottest destinations for movie fans.

 The neighborhood milkman, delivering clanking bottles of milk to your door, is not a relic of the past.
 Local dairies that deliver milk, eggs, butter and more never entirely disappeared, and the coronavirus may be helping this old tradition make a modest comeback.

-If you’ve shopped at all during the pandemic, you’ve likely seen stickers on store floors showing how far apart to stand from other customers while waiting in a line.
+If you’ve shopped at all during the pandemic, you’ve likely seen stickers on the floor of stores showing how far apart to stand from other customers while waiting in a line.
 Expect more of these wherever lines are likely.

 One-way aisle traffic stickers also seem likely to stick around, guiding the flow of customers to avoid face-to-face encounters.

 12. PPE upgrades at the dentist and doctor

 Face masks on grocery cashiers and other retail workers have become a common sight.
 But for health care procedures that require getting up close and personal, such as those performed by dental hygienists, you may be seeing the use of more intense personal protective equipment, such as face shields.